 - Right-click This PC and choose Map Network Drive.

-- Choose a drive letter from Drive dropdown, type “\\＜NAS IP ADDRESS＞\＜SHARED FOLDER NAME＞” in Folder textbox, and click Finish.
+- Choose a drive letter from the Drive dropdown, type “\\＜NAS IP ADDRESS＞\＜SHARED FOLDER NAME＞” in the Folder textbox, and click Finish.

 If you’re still unable to see/access the NAS device on Windows 10, try accessing it from a working Windows 8 or lower version of the Windows system on the same network as NAS.

 If the NAS device is still invisible, there might be some issues with your NAS device.
 In such a case, your data on NAS disks might be at risk.
 Check the health of NAS disks (refer to NAS user manual or contact manufacturer to check disk health).
 If you find a problem with any of the disks, check Stellar NAS data recovery to recover your crucial data.